diane-ch/Centrale/README.md

 - Applied computer science
 - Scientific computing

-Some of the notebooks may be unfinished.
+Some of the notebooks may be unfinished and partially in French.
 The main goal is to share what I studied and the kinds of problems I worked on.